Hosting Release Parties

 Top ↑

 Before the scheduled time, check the current release leads channel (usually named #x.x-release-leads) to confirm that all relevant teams are prepared.
-If more time is needed and a delay is necessary, a message in the #core channel should note the reason for the delay along with an expected time that the party will start.
+If more time is needed and a delay for code freeze is necessary, a message in the #core channel should note the reason for the delay along with an expected time that the party will start.

 Top ↑